 Oregon’s natural beauty is here for everyone.
 Our rushing waterfalls, verdant hiking trails and scenic viewpoints inspire people of all ages and ability levels.
 For those with limits to their mobility, we offer the following scenic spots as great options for enjoying the breathtaking splendor of Oregon.

-Salt Creek Falls, the second highest waterfall in Oregon, is a dramatic, 286-foot pour-over and a sight to behold.
-A short loop trail from the parking lot and informative kiosk leads to a viewing platform overlooking the dramatic cascade.
+Salt Creek Falls, the second highest single-drop waterfall in Oregon, is a dramatic, 286-foot pour-over and a sight to behold.
+A short paved loop trail from the parking lot and informative kiosk leads to a viewing platform overlooking the dramatic cascade.
 Pack a picnic and enjoy the beauty of the Willamette National Forest.
 The trailhead is located just five miles west of the Willamette Pass Ski Area on Highway 58.

 The Row River National Recreation Trail winds along the former tracks of the Oregon Pacific and Eastern Railway between the towns of Cottage Grove and Culp Creek.
 The 15.6-mile route offers views of several historic covered bridges and the train bridge featured in the movie “Stand By Me.”
 Look for osprey, heron, ducks and bald eagles.
 Jump on the trail in Cottage Grove or from the scenic Mosby Creek Bridge.

 In the Columbia River Gorge National Scenic Area, the historic highway climbs high above the steep sides of the Gorge for awesome vistas.
 Stop at the Portland Women’s Forum State Overlook above Rooster Rock State Park, the first viewpoint along the highway.
 Travel a bit farther to the elegant Vista House perched on the basalt outcropping of Crown Point 733 feet above the river.
 Go just a bit farther to find awesome Multnomah Falls spilling a total of 620 feet — the tallest waterfall in the state.
 (Pro’s tip: Visit on a weekday.)
 Wildflower lovers will want to head out to the Overlook Trail at Bridal Veil Falls in the spring, when purple camas bloom.
 The paved path circles the top of the bluff and affords excellent views of the Columbia River and evening sunset.

-The town of Lincoln City offers a range of accessibility resources on its website, including a list of best beach access points and oceans views.
+The town of Lincoln City includes accessible amenities such as a list of best beach access points and oceans views.
 Check out SW 51st Street, where you can see the rich birdlife on Siletz Bay and view the ocean.
 NW 26th Street has a great viewing platform, and from NW 15th, you can drive right down onto the beach (don’t get stuck in the sand!).
 The 2.5-mile Spring Lake Trail just off of NE 14th Street is a moderate nature trail through old growth forest and home to a 400-year-old Sitka Spruce.